 Librium Detox: What You Need to Know

 Librium is an anti-anxiety medication that millions of people are currently taking.
-Unfortunately, it is not the miracle drug that some think.
-As a prescription when used correctly, it is an excellent medication for controlling any number of anxiety disorders.
-When it is improperly used it is a highly addictive medication that can be dangerous.
-Benzodiazepines such as Librium were responsible for over 9,000 overdose fatalities in 2015.
-If you’re dependent on this drug, it may be time to seek Librium detox.
+When prescribed and used correctly, it can help control a number of anxiety disorders.
+When it is improperly used, it is a highly addictive medication that can be dangerous.
+Research shows that 10,870 people in the U.S. died from benzodiazepines such as Librium in 2023 alone.
+If you’re dependent on this drug, it may be time to seek Librium detox now.

 Librium and the Brain

 The brain is an extremely complex organ.
-Librium and opioids have one thing in common, dopamine.
-Opioids cause the release of dopamine in the brain while Librium acts on the neurotransmitter that stops the release of dopamine.
-According to the National Institute on Drug Abuse, this neurotransmitter is called GABA.
-GABA is what restricts dopamine production.
+Librium and opioids have one thing in common: dopamine.
+Opioids cause the release of dopamine in the brain, while benzodiazepines like Librium act on the neurotransmitter that stops the release of dopamine.
+This neurotransmitter is called GABA.

-Instead of flooding the body with dopamine, Librium restricts the neurotransmitter that stops the dopamine production so the neurons just continue to release dopamine.
-When you detox from Librium, the brain has to do without this restrictive mechanism.
-This causes the unpleasant detox symptoms.
+Instead of flooding the body with dopamine, Librium restricts the neurotransmitter that stops dopamine production.
+This allows the neurons to continue to release dopamine.
+When you detox from Librium, the brain must function without this restrictive mechanism.
+This is what causes the unpleasant detox symptoms.

 Contact us now to find Librium detox centers near you!